googlearchive/cloud-functions-emulator/README.md

 (default debugger port for Node).
 You can then attach to the debugger process with your favorite IDE.

+#### Debugging with Visual Studio Code

+If you started the emulator with the `--debug` flag, you can simply "Attach" to the emulator from withing Visual Studio Code.

+Refer to the documentation for [debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging) for more information.

 #### Debugging with Chrome Developer Tools

+##### Node version 7+

+Node 7.0.0 introduces a new (experimental) `--inspect` flag to allow for integration with Chrome Developer Tools.
+To debug functions in the emulator when running Node 7+, start the emulator with the `--inspect` flag (instead of `--debug`)

+    functions start --inspect

+This will start the internal Node process with this flag.
+To access the debugger in Chrome, you'll need to inspect the log file written by the emulator, which by default is located in `logs\cloud-functions-emulator.log`.
+Look for a log entry that appears like this:

+    Debugger listening on port 9229.
+    Warning: This is an experimental feature and could change at any time.
+    To start debugging, open the following URL in Chrome: chrome-devtools://devtools/remote/serve_file/@60cd6e859b9f557d2312f5bf532f6aec5f284980/inspector.html?experiments=true&v8only=true&ws=localhost:9229/165471ce-1e76-421f-b52d-e3b8a14bcb0c

+When you open the chrome devtools debugger you may not see your function source file.
+Just invoke your function once to have its source file appear in the debugger window

+##### Node versions prior to 7

 If your IDE doesn't support connecting to a Node.js debugger process, you can easily debug your Cloud Functions in the emulator using [node-inspector](https://github.com/node-inspector/node-inspector)